sjunges/sjunges.github.io/_pages/about.md

 Key aspects of my research cover the computational support for modelling, validation and verification of these systems.

 Most of my research is model-based, and I lay particular focus on the algorithmic support for  models that explicitly model uncertainty.
-More precisely, I often work with probabilstic model checkers and SAT/SMT solvers.
+More precisely, I often work with probabilistic model checkers and SAT/SMT solvers.
 I analyze extensions of Markov decision processes (MDPs), in particular also parametric or partially observable MDPs.
 My research is largely driven by the development and implementation of algorithms.